 The goal of the class is to do much of the "hit and miss" work on the beat sheet and the outline so the student will not go to script with a fundamentally flawed structure.

 Is is the philosophy of this class that there is more value in preparing well for a solid first draft than in simply doing a first draft quickly.
 While learning from one's mistakes is an essential part of anyone's education, a good teacher can and should help to minimize them.

 With all the screenwriting books and teachers out there, what makes you any different and how do we know you are even qualified to teach this?

 Fair question.
 I have been writing professionally for 20 years and teaching for about 10.
 I love teaching and spend a lot of time thinking about how to do it better.
 My day job is writing screenplays.
-While this class is going on my 7th film will be in production down in Australia starring Helen Mirren and Jason Clarke.
+My 7th produced film, WINCHESTER, was released worldwide in February and is now available online.
 I have both the experience as a writer and a teacher to create what I think is a very unique and practical approach to feature length storytelling.
 I would say about 50% of it is just basic principles of storytelling explained in an easy to understand way, 25% is borrowed from great teachers but perhaps refined a bit more, and the last 25% are elements that perhaps only I bring to a classroom.
 More about me HERE.

 Is this the same Screenwriting 101 you teach in Los Angeles?

 It is!
 I have been teaching online for years and find that it works just as well as teaching in person.
 There are some drawbacks, of course, but there are things it does even better (working on student's pages, for example) so it seems to all even out.
 The class is LIVE and interactive and the same kind of communication style that the Los Angeles class has.